Network Control Policies for Internal Network Security in AnySecura

 Port Range Same as in traffic control policies.

-Network Address Range Same as in traffic control policies.
+IP Range Same as in traffic control policies.

-Is Target a Client?
-Determines whether the remote machine is a client.
+Peer has agent installed Determines whether the remote machine is a client.
 Only effective if checked; otherwise, this check is ignored.

 Same Group Controls communication between client machines in the same group.
 "Same group" refers to the group of the client applying the policy, excluding parent or subgroups.

-Specific Group Controls communication with client machines in a specified group.
+Selected Group Controls communication with client machines in a specified group.
 Only effective if checked.

-Belonging Group Specifies the group of the target machine.
+Agent Group Specifies the group of the target machine.
 Required to enable the Include Subgroups option.

 Include Subgroups Determines whether subgroups of the specified group are included.